-The Sigma Six VTOL differs greatly from MOBi-ONE V1 due to multiple design changes such as major architectural changes, repositioning the propeller locations, major improvements to its powertrain, revising its landing gear and more.
+The Sigma-6 VTOL differs greatly from MOBi-One V1 due to multiple design changes such as major architectural changes, repositioning the propeller locations, major improvements to its powertrain, revising its landing gear and more.
 The aircraft cannot takeoff and land as a plane, the aircraft has only VTOL capability.
 The number of passengers the aircraft can hold is unknown as of the Jan.
-27, 2021 Sigma Six reveal.
-Only one graphic of the aircraft has been revealed which is above.
+27, 2021 Sigma-6 reveal.

 In December 2018, the company reported it has flown five sub-scale prototype vehicles, including one-third and one-fifth scale prototypes and work on a full-sized prototype is on-going.
-Airspace Experience Technologies has said it will have a full-scale working prototype for the Sigma Six by the third quarter of 2021.
+Airspace Experience Technologies has said it will have a full-scale working prototype for the Sigma-6 by the third quarter of 2021.

 Airspace Experience Technologies foresees the aircraft as an air taxi, personal, corporate and government passenger transportation, emergency medical services (EMS), police use and military tactical intelligence, surveillance and reconnaissance (ISR).
 A pod shaped ground car for ground transportation has also been proposed.

-A third version of the MOBi-ONE, was announced on Jan.
+A third version of the MOBi-One, was announced on Jan.
 15, 2018 at the North American International Auto Show (NAIAS) in Detroit, Michigan (USA).
 On Jan.
-27, 2021, the Sigma Six was announced at Vertical Flight Society’s 8th annual Electric VTOL Symposium on with a graphic presentation which included some specifications.
+27, 2021, the Sigma-6 was announced at Vertical Flight Society’s 8th annual Electric VTOL Symposium on with a graphic presentation which included some specifications.